-The WDC Hyperlink Graph was extracted from the latest version of the Common Crawl , which was gathered in the first half of 2012.
-From this corpus, we extracted all HTML pages (mime-type: text/html) and every hyperlink pointing to another crawled HTML page (link type: a and link).
+We extracted all HTML pages (mime-type: text/html) and every hyperlink pointing to another crawled HTML page (link type: a and link) from the corpera.
 For each re-direct, we include an additional node in the graph which links to the re-direct target.

 Since the Common Crawl coprus is provided via the AWS Simple Storage Service (S3), it made sense to perform the extraction in the Amazon cloud (EC2).
 The main criterion here is the cost to achieve a certain task.
 Instead of using the ubiquitous Hadoop framework, we found using the Simple Queue Service (SQS) for our extraction process increased efficiency.
 SQS provides a message queue implementation, which we use to coordinate the extraction nodes.
 The Common Crawl data set is readily partitioned into compressed files of around 100MB each including several thousand webpages.
 Beside those content files, also metadata files are provided.
 These files include for each page the URL, re-directs, mime-type, hyperlinks, and type of link using a JSON format.
 As these files contain all information needed to extract the hyperlink graph for the crawled webpages, we used an adapted version of the framework that we already used to extract RDFa, Microformat and Microdata from the crawled pages to parse the URL, redirect, links and link types from the metadata files.
 We used 100 machines on Amazon EC2 to process the metadata files.
 In a second step, we created an index file for each aggregation level (PLD, Domain, 1st Subdomain) and indexed the graphs based on this mappings using Apache PIG running on a 40 node Amazon Elastic MapReduce cluster (EMR).